LamaAlDaej/CastingAgency/README.md

 # Casting Agency

 ## Introduction
+This is my capstone project for Udacity's full-stack developer Nanodegree to use all of the concepts and the skills that I gained from Nanodegree's courses.

-This is my capstone project for the full-stack developer Nanodegree.
-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+Nowadays, it is as important to have a website as much as to have a store or office as it makes the work easier and clearer.
+The Casting Agency app models a company that is responsible for creating movies and managing and assigning actors to those movies.
+It is used to facilitate its process.
+Based on the user's role, he/she can retrieve movies and actors data from the server and add/remove/update data of a movie or an actor.

 ## Getting Started
 ### Base URL